onzfonz/comp227/src/content/0/en/part0c.md

 Before moving on, make sure that you have generated the repository from the GitHub classroom assignment.

-Now that we have WebStorm and have a GitHub repo, we are almost ready to connect webstorm to our GitHub profile and to the repo we created via GitHub classroom.
+Now that we have WebStorm and a GitHub repo, we are almost ready to connect WebStorm to our GitHub profile and to the repo we created via GitHub classroom.

 Before we can do that though, we need to generate credentials that the computer can use to login to GitHub via Webstorm.
 Let's do that now.